-MCLG (Maximum Contaminant Level Goal): The level of a

-below which there is no known or expected risk to health.
-MCLGs contaminant in drinking water are set by the U.S. EPA.
+MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs are set by the U.S. EPA.

-Disinfectant Level): The highest of a disinfectant is necessary for MRDL (Maximum Residual level of a disinfectant allowed in drinking water.
-There is control of microbial contaminants.
+MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG (Maximum Residual Disinfectant Level Goal):

-disinfectants to control microbial reflect the benefits of the use of disinfectant below which there The level of a drinking water is no known or expected risk to health.
-MRDLGs do not
+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-NA: Not applicable
+NA: Not applicable.